 We’ve invested more than $178 million in our community in the last five years.
 But the money is only the beginning of the story.
 We’re working to demonstrate the ability of philanthropy in driving systems change.

 We have given power to people with lived experience in the decision-making process, moved cash directly into the hands of people who know how best to keep their families safe and stable, and eliminated barriers to funding for small BIPOC organizations that have historically faced challenges in accessing public and private funds.
 As a result, we’ve seen impacts that go far beyond the metrics.

 Homelessness can be solved.
-We have strategies proven to work – we simply need to scale these solutions to meet the level of need in our community.
+We have strategies proven to work – and now we need to scale these solutions to meet the level of need in our community.

-- With the support of more than a dozen public and private partners, we have invested $23 million to create and expand the Santa Clara County Homelessness Prevention System, which provides temporary financial assistance, legal support and other services to families and individuals at imminent risk of homelessness
+- With the support of more than a dozen public and private partners, we have invested $48 million to create and expand the Santa Clara County Homelessness Prevention System, which provides temporary financial assistance, legal support and other services to families and individuals at imminent risk of homelessness.